ashwin-sateesh/Satellite-Lifespan-Prediction/README.md

 The primary objectives of this project are:
 1. To analyze and preprocess satellite data to extract meaningful insights
+2. Detailed exploratory data analysis to understand the distribution and relationships between variables
+3. Feature selection to identify the most significant factors affecting satellite lifespan.
-2. To build and evaluate different machine learning models for predicting satellite lifespan
+4. To build and evaluate different machine learning models for predicting satellite lifespan
-3. To optimize model performance through feature selection and hyperparameter tuning
+5. To optimize model performance through regularization and hyperparameter tuning

 ## Dataset
 ### Data Source